Create Beautiful Responsive Photo & Video Galleries For Your Site in Minutes

 Q: Could I use the same CSS for albums too?

-A: You’d use exactly the same CSS but just be sure the ID matches the album.
+A: You’d use exactly the same CSS, but just be sure the ID matches the album.
 If you added this CSS for all then the album images would automatically be covered under the above CSS.

-A: This could be due to the WordPress theme adding it’s own styling to link items.
-For this reason there could be other causes for the styling not working for you.
+A: This could be due to the WordPress theme adding its own styling to link items.
+For this reason, there could be other causes for the styling not working for you.